lil-salty/Crowdfunding_ETL/README.md

-# Project 2: ETL Mini Project
+# Crowdfunding ETL Project

-## Overview:
+## Overview
-This project focuses on building an ETL (Extract, Transform, Load) pipeline to process crowdfunding data.
-The data was extracted from Excel files, transformed into multiple DataFrames, and loaded into a PostgreSQL database.
+This project focuses on building an ETL pipeline to extract, transform, and load data from Excel files into a PostgreSQL database.
+Using Python and Pandas, the data is transformed and exported into CSV files, which are later used to create an ERD and database schema.
-Key tasks included creating and exporting DataFrames, generating an ERD, and implementing a table schema.

-## Languages & Tools Used:
+The project is divided into four main parts:
+1. Create the Category and Subcategory DataFrames
+2. Create the Campaign DataFrame
+3. Create the Contacts DataFrame
+4. Create the Crowdfunding Database

+## Deliverables
+- Transformed CSV files for category, subcategory, campaign, and contacts data
+- ERD created using Lucidchart
+- PostgreSQL database schema and SQL scripts for table creation and validation

+## Technologies Used
 - Python
 - Pandas
-- Regular Expressions
 - PostgreSQL
+- Lucidchart

+## File Structure

+- Crowdfunding_ETL/
+  - **ETL_Mini_Project_DWallace_LSaltonstall.ipynb**
+    - The Jupyter Notebook containing the ETL pipeline code.
+  - **README.md**
+    - Project documentation.

+  - **Resources/**
+    - Contains input files and transformed CSV outputs.
+      - **campaign.csv**
+      - **category.csv**
+      - **contacts.csv**
+      - **subcategory.csv**
+      - **crowdfunding.xlsx**

+  - **Crowdfunding_Schema/**
+    - Contains database schema, import scripts, and outputs.
+      - **crowdfunding_db_schema.sql**
+        - SQL schema file for creating the database tables.
+      - **DataImportCSV.sql**
+        - SQL script for importing CSV data into tables.
+      - **Schema_Select_Statements.sql**
+        - SQL queries to validate the data in tables.
+      - **Schema_Select_Outputs/**
+        - Output results from SELECT queries.
+          - **campaign_output.csv**
+          - **category_output.csv**
+          - **contacts_output.csv**
+          - **subcategory_output.csv**

+  - **Project 2_ERD.pdf**
+    - Contains the Entity Relationship Diagram (ERD) created in Lucidchart.

-## Project Deliverables:
+## Steps Completed

-1. Category DataFrame:
+### 1. Create the Category and Subcategory DataFrames
-   - Extracted and transformed "category" data.
+Extracted and transformed the category and subcategory data from `crowdfunding.xlsx`.
-   - Generated a unique "category_id" for each category.
-   - Exported as `category.csv`.

-2. Subcategory DataFrame:
-   - Extracted and transformed "subcategory" data.
+- Split the "category & sub-category" column into separate "category" and "subcategory" columns.
-   - Generated a unique "subcategory_id" for each subcategory.
+- Created unique IDs for categories and subcategories.
+- Saved results to:
+  - `category.csv`
-   - Exported as `subcategory.csv`.
+  - `subcategory.csv`

-3. Campaign DataFrame:
-   - Extracted and transformed key fields from the `crowdfunding.xlsx` file.
+### 2. Create the Campaign DataFrame
+Extracted campaign-related data from `crowdfunding.xlsx`.
-   - Renamed, converted, and cleaned columns (e.g., "goal", "pledged", and UTC times).
+- Renamed, cleaned, and converted columns to appropriate types.
+- Merged category and subcategory IDs into the campaign table.
+- Saved results to:
-   - Exported as `campaign.csv`.
+  - `campaign.csv`

-4. Contacts DataFrame:
+### 3. Create the Contacts DataFrame
-   - Extracted and transformed contact information from the `contacts.xlsx` file.
+Extracted and transformed contact data from `contacts.xlsx`.
 - Split the "name" column into "first_name" and "last_name".
+- Removed duplicates and cleaned email data.
+- Saved results to:
-   - Exported as `contacts.csv`.
+  - `contacts.csv`

-5. Crowdfunding Database:
+### 4. Create the Crowdfunding Database
-   - Created an ERD to design table relationships.
+- Created the ERD using Lucidchart to define table relationships.
-   - Implemented a database schema in `crowdfunding_db_schema.sql`.
+- Wrote the database schema and imported CSV files into PostgreSQL.
-   - Loaded the CSV files into corresponding PostgreSQL tables.
+- Ran SELECT statements to verify the tables.

-## Next Steps:
-- Complete Part 4: Additional insights and data analysis.
-- Optimize the ETL pipeline to handle larger datasets and edge cases.

-## Contributors:
+Files created:
+- `crowdfunding_db_schema.sql`
-- Lily Saltonstall
+- `DataImportCSV.sql`
-- Daena Wallace
+- `Schema_Select_Statements.sql`
+- Outputs saved in `Schema_Select_Outputs/`.

-## Resources & Support:
+## Resources and Support
-- ChatGPT: Assisted with structuring the ETL process, debugging code, and formatting this documentation.
+- Python Documentation
+- Pandas Documentation
+- PostgreSQL Documentation
+- Lucidchart
-- Xpert Learning Assistant: Provided conceptual support for Pandas and Python implementation.
+- Xpert Learning Assistant
-- Pandas Documentation: Used for data extraction, cleaning, transformation, and exporting CSV files.
-- PostgreSQL Documentation: Used for creating and managing the database schema and tables.
+- Support from instructional team and learning assistants

-## Project Repository:
+## Contributors
-- All data files, the primary Jupyter Notebook (`ETL_Mini_Project_DWallace_LSaltonstall.ipynb`), and schema files are available in the `Resources` folder.
+Lily Saltonstall (LS): Developed the Category and Subcategory DataFrames, and transformed the Contacts DataFrame.
+Daena Wallace (DW): Designed and implemented the Campaign DataFrame, and developed the Crowdfunding Database, including schema creation and data validation.